Marcumc165/How-does-a-bike-share-navigate-speedy-success/Case study.md

 ## **Step Two: Prepare**
 **Data Source**
-Because Cyclistic is a fictitional company, I will be using the January 2024 - December 2024 data from the [City of Chicago’s Divvy bicycle sharing service](https://divvy-tripdata.s3.amazonaws.com/index.html) to analyze and identify current trends in riders behavior.
+Because Cyclistic is a fictitional company, I will be using the January 2024 - December 2024 data from [The City of Chicago’s Divvy bicycle sharing service](https://divvy-tripdata.s3.amazonaws.com/index.html) to analyze and identify current trends in riders behavior.
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).

 **Data Organization**